Physical consequences

 A doctor will always perform a neurological examination in the event of neurological damage.

-Pain after brain injury
+Pain caused by brain injury

 • central pain syndrome after a stroke (post stroke pain)